Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map

 EFTS

-EFTS (Equivalent Full-Time Student) is a unit of measurement of a student's enrolment and is the basis of the funding system for the University.
+EFTS (Equivalent Full-Time Student) is a unit of measurement of a student's enrolment and is used in the funding system for the University.

 A typical full-time year's study equals 1.0 EFTS unit and the papers taken are fractions of that unit.
 In practice, a year's study will vary in EFTS value according to the papers studied.